-Final Assignment: Students will write a short essay about the Dawes Act addressing the following questions:
+Assign students to write up a two-page essay about the Dawes Act and have them address the following questions:

-- Who were the most active sponsors of the Dawes Act? - Were the sponsors aware the land allotted under the Dawes Act may or may have not been suitable for farming? - What happened to land not allotted to Indians?
+- Who were the most active sponsors of the Dawes Act? - Were the sponsors aware the land allotted under the Dawes Act may or may have not been suitable for farming? - Was it unreasonable to believe that private property and farming were superior to communally held land devoted to hunting, gathering, and/or farming? - What role, if any, did Indians themselves play in arguing for or against the Dawes Act? - What happened to land not allotted to Indians?
 What does this show about possible motives of the plan? - What does your textbook say about the Dawes Act?
 Does it present multiple perspectives?